Git Overview

 2. git checkout HEAD {filename}

-This will restore the staged file to the last commit completed against it.
+This will restore the file in the working directory to the last commit completed against it.

 3. Another useful backtracking is required when you realize you staged a file but you actually don't want to include it in your commit.